atooln/atooln/README.md

 -->

-### I'm a developer and 3rd year Data Science Student at UC San Diego
+### I'm a developer and 3rd year Mathematics and Computer Science Student at UC San Diego
 Whether I'm lifting weights or playing a game, I enjoy harnessing data to optimize my results.